 The more difficult trouble in opiate withdrawal is the longer-lasting mental symptoms.
 This portion of withdrawal can last for weeks, to months, to years and is characterized by a general lack of purpose, depression, lousiness, and malaise.
 This could be a result of endorphin production needing time to recover, but could also be caused by a lack of some meaningful activity to replace the drug use.
 Recovering addicts also face intense cravings that can last for months after initial withdrawal and usually cause a relapse.
 The parts of the brain responsible for seeking reward are used to a certain level of artificial stimulation that when the substance is removed, it immediately begins firing off the neurotransmitters responsible for anxiety, stress, and panic.

 Stimulants increase levels of dopamine in the brain, so it’s no surprise that coming down off the drug is associated with a drop in dopamine levels, fatigue, and mental fogginess.
 People who take large doses of the drug over prolonged periods of time could potentially develop tolerance and grow to become physically dependent on the pill.
 The first stages of withdrawal occur when the user begins to feel like the usual doses aren’t working anymore and that if they stop taking the drug, they will be unable to function.
 Common withdrawal symptoms are:

 - Suicidal Thoughts

-At Landmark Recovery, or experienced staff has dealt with a wide range of treatment methods and approaches for substance abuse disorders.
-If you’re seeking a detox center in Lexington and are concerned for the well-being of yourself or a loved one abusing substances, reach out to our team and we’ll walk you through the process for enrolling in drug or alcohol rehab.
+At Landmark Recovery, our experienced medical staff has dealt with a wide range of treatment methods and approaches for substance abuse disorders.
+If you’re seeking a detox center near Lexington and are concerned for the well-being of yourself or a loved one abusing substances, call our admissions team at 502-309-2675, and they’ll walk you through the process for enrolling in drug or alcohol rehab.